microsoft/tilecode/manual.md

 # Having Problems? {#issues}

-Please file a [GitHub issue](https://github.com/microsoft/tileworld/issues) if you encounter a problem with TileWorld
+Please file a [GitHub issue](https://github.com/microsoft/tileworld/issues) if you encounter a problem with TileWorld.